Cwp1701/MC-Modding/README.md

-# TheBlastFurnace
+# MC Modding
-All of the stuff be here
+All of the mod stuff be here